cankucukyilmaz/cankucukyilmaz/README.md

 - @cankucukyilmaz
 - interested in football, table tennis and theater
-- currently studying TensorFlow and R programming
+- currently studying Master of Mathematics for Data Science at TUBAF
-- looking to collaborate on game design

 <br>